A Word From Our Leadership

 VMC's Thrive newsletter is another way the hospital extends its expertise.
 Our new look, together with this redesigned website, is intended to help you quickly locate valuable, reliable healthcare information.
 Find a doctor, watch a video, request an appointment.
 We'll be adding many more features and functions in the months ahead.

 As always, we are eager to hear what you have to say about Public Hospital District Number 1 and Valley Medical Center's services and staff.
-Write to us in care of Sandra Sward, Board Secretary, PO Box 50010, Renton, WA 98058.
+Write to us in care of Kathryn Holland, Executive Assistant to the Board, PO Box 50010, Renton, WA 98058.

 Meet Valley Medical Center's Board of Commissioners